Blog

 Customers can also opt to transfer (sell) solar project-related tax credits via a market-based system to other entities, if desired.

-Other good things to know about Inflation Reduction Act:
+Other good things to know about the Inflation Reduction Act:

 Depending on your area, local incentives can be significant and further reduce your project investment.
-SunPeak will research and help you apply for all locally-available incentives, such as solar renewable energy credits, local grants, utility rebates, and other discounts.
+SunPeak will research and help you apply for all locally-available incentives, such as solar renewable energy credits, local grants, utility rebates, and other discounts that can improve your ROI.

 Key Takeaways